Der Untertan (film): Production

 Heinrich Mann's satirical novel der Untertan, with its attack on Wilhelmine conservatism, was held in high esteem by the Socialist Unity Party of Germany; it was entered into the schools' curriculum, and the cultural establishment viewed it as vital for re-educating the populace.

 Director Wolfgang Staudte first suggested adapting the novel to the screen in 1946; while visiting London for the premiere of The Murderers Are Among Us, he was approached by a local critic, Hans H. Wollenberg, who told him he should direct a picture based on the book.
 After returning to East Berlin, Staudte discussed the idea with officials from the DEFA studio, who approved of it.
 Yet since such a work would have had to receive the permission of the author, who resided in California, no steps were taken to realize it.

 During 1949, as Mann was elected President of the Academy of the Arts and planned his emigration to the German Democratic Republic, DEFA concluded to resume the project.
 On 23 September 1949, a letter from the studio requesting his approval to make the film was sent to Mann, whose positive reply reached East Germany on 24 October.

 Staudte was not the first chosen to direct der Untertan: Falk Harnack and even Erich von Stroheim were considered by the studio.
 He received the nomination after rejecting making The Axe of Wandsbek, which was turned on to Harnack.
 It was his first full-length adaptation of a literary work.
 The director declared that in making the film, he sought to "depict the compliance of certain people, which since 1900 had propelled this country through two World Wars until Germany's downfall in 1945.
 This is a further indictment on my part of such persons, which I expressed already in The Murderers Are Among Us."

-Principal photography commenced on 1 March 1951, in the Babelsberg Studios.
-While working on the film, Staudte was almost completely exempt from interference by state censures: the establishment regarded the picture as highly important, and did not subject it to the demands of the Anti-formalism campaign which began in the GDR at the time.
-However, on one occasion party functionaries demanded to remove a scene in which a man and a woman embraced each other, claiming it would "have a negative influence on the workers' morality."
+Principal photography commenced in the Babelsberg Studios on 1 March 1951.
+While working on the film, Staudte was almost completely exempt from interference by state censors: the establishment regarded the picture as highly important, and did not subject it to the demands of the Anti-formalism campaign which began in the GDR at the time.
+However, on one occasion party functionaries demanded to remove a scene in which a man and a woman embraced each other, claiming it would "have a negative influence on workers' morality."

-In spite of budget concerns, the picture's final expenditures resulted in only 2,100,000 East German Mark, 430,000 Mark lower than originally approved by the studio.
+In spite of budget concerns, the picture's final expenditures amounted to only 2,100,000 East German Mark, 430,000 Mark lower than originally approved by the studio.